UMMS-Biocore/bootcamp/session1/session1.md

 ### Modular system

-Other software packages we will use in our cluster is installed in a modular structure to support multiple versions of a software in a single system.
-For example, "STAR" is a program  for splice aware genomic alignments.
-However, none of the STAR versions is loaded in the system.
+The software packages in our cluster are installed in a modular structure to support multiple versions of the software in a single system.
+For example, "STAR" is a splice aware genomic aligner.
+It is installed as a module and initially it is not loaded in the system.

 	$ which STAR

 	/usr/bin/which: no STAR in (...)

-which command couldn't find the STAR command in any of our paths.
+which command couldn't find the STAR in any of our paths.

 Please write the command below and press "tab button" in your keyboard.
-It will list all available version of star.
-(Tab can also be used for auto-completion of any other command.)
+It will list all available versions of star.
+(Tab can also be used for auto-completion of any other commands.)

 	$ module load star/2.   #(Press tab button here) star/2.3.0e  star/2.4.2a  star/2.5.3a  star/2.7.0e

-To load the desired module
+To load the desired version just complete it and press enter.

 	$ module load star/2.7.0e